upbound/docs/content/spaces/git-integration.md

 This feature is in alpha and currently only available when a managed control plane is running in an Upbound Space.
 {{< /hint >}}

-Managed Control Planes in a Space are configurable to automatically sync their source configuration directly from a Git repository.
+Managed Control Planes that run in a Space are configurable to automatically sync their source configuration directly from a Git repository.
 It allows you to declaratively describe your control plane's total configuration.
 Define Providers, Configurations, and runtime configurations such as ProviderConfigs or EnvironmentConfigs in Git and sync them automatically to your managed control plane.

 ## Example